-The proceeds from our initial public offering and the Concurrent Private Placement, the borrowing capacity under our revolving credit facilities, our Secured Notes and our 2042 Notes, and the expected repayments of existing investments provide us with a substantial amount of capital available for deployment into new investment opportunities.
+The proceeds from our initial public offering and the Concurrent Private Placement, the borrowing capacity under the Credit Facility, the 2023 Unsecured Notes, the 2022 Unsecured Notes and the 2022 Tranche C Notes, and the expected repayments of existing investments provide us with a substantial amount of capital available for deployment into new investment opportunities.
 We believe we are well positioned for the current marketplace.
 We believe that in the current economic environment financing needs of many companies will increase while funding options are limited, allowing us to capitalize on favorable investment opportunities.